cysun0226/Artifical-Intelligence/README.md

 - game-playing agent
   - implement by Minimax(Negamax) and Alpha-Beta pruning
 - Chessboard displaying program
-- judge program (provide by course)
+- judge program (provided by the course)

 ## program 3 - Decision Tree & Random Forest
 Implement a decision tree and afterward bulid a forest.